If you’re fluent in English and a foreign language, you can find many work-at-home jobs as a translator.

 If you prefer to set up your own translation business from home, there are some great opportunities out there.
 There’s a high demand, a broad market, and startup and overhead costs are very low.

-There are industry groups translators can join to network with other translation professionals, including the American Translators Association and the International Federation of Translators.
-These groups can help you network and explore the industry of translating to understand if it’s an opportunity you wish to pursue.
+There are industry group translators who can join to network with other translation professionals, including the American Translators Association and the International Federation of Translators.
+These groups can help you network and explore the translating industry to understand if it’s an opportunity you wish to pursue.

-Just as you would with any home business, the first step is to study the industry and learn about potential opportunities.
+Like any home business, the first step is to study the industry and learn about best business practices.